 Every company has downtime, but finding things to do during a slow day – you are, after all, on the clock – can sometimes be a challenge.
 This brief list of activities to perform during a lull in business can not only fill your time constructively, but can also assist in keeping up productivity when business picks back up.

 Clean Out Your Inbox

-Check back through your email (sorting it by date if you use an email client, such as Mozilla Thunderbird, can help with task priorities) and see if there’s anything you missed – whether you had a customer reach out to you with a question or request, a co-worker asking for your help on a process, or just weeding out spam, keeping a clean inbox can reduce stress and increase productivity.
-Starting from the earliest and working your way up, respond to any emails that need addressing, and add any tasks or requests you have to respond to into your task management software (like Wunderlist or Gqueues).
+Check back through your email (sorting it by date if you use an email client, such as Mozilla Thunderbird, can help with task priorities) and see if there’s anything you missed – whether you had a customer reach out to you with a question or request, a co-worker asking for your help on a process, or just weeding out spam, keeping a clean inbox can reduce stress using the best CBD gummies to also increase productivity.
+Starting from the earliest and working your way up, respond to any emails that need addressing, and add any tasks or requests you have to respond to into your task management software.

 This goes for paper inboxes, too.
 Go through your paper inbox and make sure there’s nothing that needs to be done – and if there is, see to it and stick it in your outbox.

 If your business uses BPM software, review your activity flows and ensure that they are proceeding smoothly and as planned.
 If a task has been left undone, address it promptly and resolve it yourself if you can, or work with the person to whom the task was assigned to see it completed.
 Reviewing activity flows can also help managers determine what training their employees may need if particular areas are prone to slack or lack of attention (this might indicate that the employees assigned to a particular area are unsure of how they should execute their assigned tasks).